Alldeghan History, Family Crest & Coats of Arms

 Aldhelm (640?-709), was Bishop of Sherborne, the son of Kenten.
 "Aldhelm was no less great as a builder than as a scholar.
 He built a church dedicated to SS.
 Peter and Paul to be the head church of his monastery.
 He also built two other churches at Malmesbury.
 One of these, St. Mary's, succeeded St. Peter's as the chief church in the tenth century. "

 Early History of the Alldeghan family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldeghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alldeghan research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Alldeghan History in all our PDF Extended History products and printed products wherever possible.

 Alldeghan Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Alldeghan has undergone many spelling variations, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.